cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 ## the problem with strtotime (outside the US)

-However, with this flexibility comes one crucial problem, caused by the difference between American and British English date order.
-Consider a common English abbreviated date:
+However, with this flexibility comes one crucial problem, caused by the difference between American and British English date order.<!--more--> Consider a common English abbreviated date:

 > **1/12/2015**